AmbientRun/Ambient/docs/src/user/installing.md

 Additionally, the `--locked` flag is recommended to ensure that the correct packages are installed and that the build is reproducible between machines.

 ### Installing the latest *HEAD*

+This is recommended if you are developing and targeting the latest features of Ambient which have yet to release.

+**Note**: This enables you to use the latest and experimental features but may lead to more bugs or decreased stability.

 ```sh
 cargo install --git https://github.com/AmbientRun/Ambient.git --locked --force ambient